Adopted Model Policies

 The policy must include:

-Guidelines for when a peace officer should activate a camera or discontinue a recording currently in progress, considering the need for privacy in certain situations and at certain locations.
+- Guidelines for when a peace officer should activate a camera or discontinue a recording currently in progress, considering the need for privacy in certain situations and at certain locations.

-Provisions relating to storage of video and audio, creation of backup copies of the video and audio, and maintenance of data security.
+- Provisions relating to storage of video and audio, creation of backup copies of the video and audio, and maintenance of data security.

-Guidelines for public access, through open records requests, to recordings that are public information.
+- Guidelines for public access, through open records requests, to recordings that are public information.

-Procedures for supervisory or internal review.
+- Procedures for supervisory or internal review.

-The handling and documenting of equipment and malfunctions of equipment.
+- Provisions for the handling and documenting of equipment and malfunctions of equipment.

 Other requirements:

-A policy may not require a peace officer to keep a body worn camera activated for the entire period of the officer's shift.
+- The policy may not require a peace officer to keep a body worn camera activated for the entire period of the officer's shift.